 2014 – today

-The main identifying mark of the Hokkaido Air System is the black abbreviation “HAS” in bold italics.
-Next to it is the emblem of the carrier’s parent company, Japan Airlines.
-The emblem is an image of a crane known as Tsurumaru.
-Inspired by samurai crests, the bird’s image represents Japanese culture and symbolizes steadfastness and loyalty.
-The crane’s wings form a circle, and a graceful head on a long neck is in the center.
-On the bird’s chest are the white letters “JAL.”
+The Hokkaido Air System (HAS) logo features a bold, italicized black “HAS” next to Japan Airlines’ emblem, a crane known as Tsurumaru.
+Inspired by samurai crests, the crane represents Japanese culture and symbolizes steadfastness and loyalty.
+The crane’s wings form a circle with a graceful head on a long neck at the center.
+The white letters “JAL” are on the bird’s chest.

-Combining the HAS acronym and the Japan Airlines logo serves two purposes.
-It reinforces Hokkaido Air System’s corporate identity while emphasizing its connection to its parent company.
-The use of the Tsurumaru symbol, deeply rooted in Japanese culture, reinforces the logo’s cultural resonance.
-The circular shape of the crane symbolizes unity and integrity, which is interpreted as a commitment to comprehensive service and customer satisfaction.
+This logo combines the “HAS” acronym with the Japan Airlines emblem, reinforcing Hokkaido Air System’s identity and connection to its parent company.
+The Tsurumaru symbol enhances the logo’s cultural significance.
+The circular shape of the crane symbolizes unity and integrity, reflecting the company’s commitment to comprehensive service and customer satisfaction.